Hi there girls and boys, I hope you’re all keeping safe.

 So then, why am I writing this?
 Well I’ve always kept a diary, ever since I was eight.
 I have every one of them, they take up ten shelves in the basement, in a little room which I try to keep at a certain temp etc. Think Angels and Demons, but tinier.
 They’re the only things I’d rescue if there was a fire.
 It has been pointed out that they are themselves a fire risk and maybe I should have then scanned onto a hard drive.
 Yes… but there’s 23 years worth!
 It would take long time to do, even professionally, and there’s some personal stuff I just wouldn’t want anyone to read.
 When I brought some of my stuff from Durham to here in Tynemouth, I travelled with them in the van, like a mother hen.
 When I go back to stay in Durham for more than a week they go with me.
 If I have to go away, they get a babysitter.
 Overkill, yes, but hey.

-I rarely go two days without an entry, (oo-er) and these days prefer a Moleskine journal, in classic red, rather than diary with dates.
+I rarely go two days without an entry, (oo-er) and these days prefer a Moleskine journal, in classic red, rather than a diary with dates.
 Some days I can write pages and pages so it makes sense not to have that spread over three dates.
 I also have a separate book for each year, in which I keep the really personal stuff.
 They stay in the safe, next to the chocolate biscuits.
 If you’ve ever read Stephen King’s The Stand, you’ll know why!

 I did start this online thing last year and was going great guns, writing about a thousand words once a week or so.
 I don’t do it for an audience, but I discovered that I do like a bit of feedback and it can lead to a chat online.
 I don’t frequent online chats as much as I did.
 These days my nights are the same as they were then, 10pm in bed as I am up at 5 for a run as they have been for years, but my days are fuller.
 Also it can help ease my thoughts which, to quote Alan Partridge, can be like trainers in a washing machine (a-haaa).
 Sometimes a thought can just not leave me all day, the same way as a tune might hang around for days.

 If I write it down and try to expound on it, I can find relief.
 At the time I was frequenting a chat site which shall remain nameless, and had a few people that read my ramblings.
 I stopped, and deleted everything, my twitter, the blog, etc, when I was offered a job in a Canadian university as a lifeguard and swimming coach.
 My job as a lifeguard here had been getting as little bit stale, so I applied for and got the job.
 It looked fantastic, facilities to die for, and I’d be doing something with my life.
-It has been noted that I just do nothing with my degree, mainly by the foster parents who bemoan that I spend my weekends in charity shops and my days in a pool, rather than become the high flying teacher they perhaps suggested I should aim for.
+It has been noted that I just do nothing with my degree, mainly by the foster parents who bemoan that I spend my weekends behind the counter in charity shops and my days in a pool, rather than become the high flying teacher they perhaps suggested I should aim for.
 More than once.
 When I told them they were all happy, well..happyish.
 “Not a teaching course them poppet?
 You’d make a great teacher”.
 Poppet.
 I love dad2 but my he can be old fashioned for 60, despite his Alexa and Kindle and electric Harley.
 I paid two visits to the uni, one for the interview and the other to look at accommodation.

 Quite why they chose to employ me when I’m sure there will be hundreds of perfectly acceptable Canadians available…Then the virus struck.
 I had been after a clean break, both online and in real life, this is why I deleted everything, and not as my girlfriend said, “You want to delete your online life as a saucy minx”.
 Me?
 As if.
 Too late to save the deletion of the blog, I swore heartily for about a day.
 A clean break is what I got.